-Remember last month when I did a mini-series on invitations?
+A while back, I wrote a mini series all about invitations.
 (You can read all three posts here.)
 We talked about choosing a design, invitation etiquette and how to save big on your invitations.
 Today, I want to address a common question that many of our brides at The Barn have.
 How do I deal with guests who don't RSVP?

 My best advice is to give the guests you haven't heard from a phone call about a week before your final head count is due to ask whether or not they're coming.
 If they haven't decided, allow them a couple of days to decide.
 Make sure they understand why you need to know whether or not they're coming: because you need to know how much food to order, how many seats you will need, and how to arrange your seating chart.